-Infantilizing is evident when there is one or more narcissistic members in the family.
+Infantilizing is evident when there are one or more narcissistic members in the family.
 It could also come from parents who have low self-esteem.

-The more official definition if infantilization, according to The Collins Dictionary is “the act of prolonging an infantile state in a person by treating them as an infant.”
+The more official definition of infantilization, according to The Collins Dictionary is “the act of prolonging an infantile state in a person by treating them as an infant.”